yixinsun1216/epic_orientation/README.md

 ##### Download and Install Software

 We will be using the command-line interface to [Git](https://www.git-scm.com/).
 Download is available at the link for those who do not already have the software installed.
-Once installed, Windows users should look for Git Bash, Mac and Linux will now have git embedded in a terminal.
+Once installed, Windows users should look for Git Bash, Mac and Linux will now have git embedded in Terminal.
+Navigate to either Git Bash or Terminal to run all command-line prompts.

 If you are unfamiliar with the command-line, I found these notes helpful: